donpark/session-mongoose/README.md

 `session-mongoose` module is an implementation of `connect` session store using [Mongoose](http://mongoosejs.com).

+## Status ##

+I believe every open source project should clearly indicate its status and intended applications of the project.
+In that spirit, here is the status of `session-mongoose`.

+This project is IMO not production-ready for following reasons:

+1. insufficient testing
+2. zero optimization
+3. there are better options than MongoDB for session storage.

+I use `session-mongoose` primarily in prototype webapps where above factors don't matter.

+Accordingly, I am ready to commit just enough time to fix things when things break.
+I can't guarantee all reported issues will be fixed in reasonable amount of time but I do try to address them promptly mainly because I can't sleep at night when someone in need is out there.

 ## Implementation Note:

 Uses its own instance of Mongoose object, leaving default instance for use by the app.